thariqshah/blog/content/posts/securing-k3s-with-lets-encrypt.md

 searchHidden: true
 ---

-# 🔐 TLS Certificates for Your Homelab Using Cloudflare + Cert-Manager + Let's Encrypt
+# 🔐 TLS Certificates for Homelab Using Cloudflare + Cert-Manager + Let's Encrypt

 With Traefik operational as the ingress controller in a K3s cluster, the next logical step is to provision HTTPS automatically using **Let's Encrypt** certificates, **Cloudflare DNS validation**, and **Cert-Manager**.
 This ensures encrypted traffic across services in a self-hosted homelab.